 CALENDAR & NEWS

-Digital Tax Accounts
+Digital Tax Accounts/Making Tax Digital

 Resident v Non Resident Issues

-Following the introduction of legislation in 2013/14 defining residence and non residence for UK tax purposes, various scenarios now exist that did not before whereby without planning even where it seems obvious that a taxpayer is not resident he or she can easily be deemed resident under the new rules.
+Following the introduction of legislation defining residence and non residence for UK tax purposes, various scenarios now exist that did not before whereby without planning even where it seems obvious that a taxpayer is not resident he or she can easily be deemed resident under the new rules.

 Averaging of visits to the UK over 4 years to determine long term status no longer apply, and someone can, in certain circumstances be resident in the UK for the entire year by simply being in the UK for as few as 16 days.
 Generally, if an individual works full time abroad for a complete tax year he or she will not be UK resident in that year if they keep within visit limitations and split year treatment may apply before and after.
 However, if not working full time then they may continue to be resident in the UK depending on ties to the UK such as a home being available or dependent children remaining in the UK.

-This is an area where advice should be sought in the first instance and on a continuing basis as there are now a large number of factors to consider annually to ensure that residence status is in accordance with the facts under the new legislation.
+This is an area where advice should be sought in the first instance and on a continuing basis as there are now a number of factors to consider annually to ensure that residence status is in accordance with the facts under the new legislation.

 Top Rate of Tax, Tax on Savings and Personal Allowances

-The top rate of tax was altered with effect from 2013/14, reducing the top rate charged to 45%, which remains for 2016/17.
+The top rate of tax was altered with effect from 2013/14, reducing the top rate charged to 45%, which remains for 2019/20 and 2020/21.